shaddockh/js_roguelike_tutorial/README.md

 * moved Player into Singletons so the player is accessed from everywhere
 * created new World singleton that contains all the levels
 * store each level by name in the world.
 Levels will become active/inactive as the player traverses through them and the entities will be added/removed from the scheduler
+* created specific directories for mixins and blueprints with an index on each that requires in the appropriate files.
+The Singletons.initialize will now just require in the index and load the blueprints and mixins into the catalogs